By Heather Evans

 What do commercial photographers do?

 Commercial photography is all about promoting businesses, products and services.
-Commercial photographers, such as Keith Barnes Photography, are experts in capturing images of you, your business, your products and services, all in the right way to show off your vision and your sales message in the right way.
+Commercial photographers are experts in capturing images of you, your business, your products and services, all in the right way to show off your vision and your sales message in the right way.

 Commercial photographers will have an understanding of people and commercial markets, and be able to capture the right image to make an impact.
 A beautiful image isn’t necessarily a great commercial picture.
 Exceptional images don’t always get the right response.
 That is one of the skill sets of the commercial photographer.
 They will endeavor to understand your brief, your business, your products or services, and your vision to capture an image that will effectively promote you in the right way.